There’s a lot to love about taking an Italy road trip!

 The Italy road trips outlined here aren’t just destinations that are doable as road trips–they’re destinations ideally experienced as one!

-The freedom of the open road, beauty of the countryside, and delights of traveling Italy independently are all easily felt on these sublime Italy road trips.
+The freedom of the open road, the beauty of the countryside, and the delights of traveling Italy independently are all easily felt on these sublime Italy road trips.

 Tuscany